pershin-daniil/pershin-daniil/README.md

 - I'm a Hexlet student
 - I'm a future frontend developer

-Nice to see you there! :relaxed:
+Nice to see you here! :relaxed: